anandshivam44/DevOpsAutomation/LinuxCommands.md

 ![Background](./images/background.PNG)
 ___
 #### jobs
-The `jobs` commands keep a track of all the processes running in the background and foreground by the current user.
+The `jobs` commands keep a track of all the processes running in the background and foreground by shell.
 ![jobs](./images/jobs.PNG)
 ___
 ###### Ctrl + z